Lincoln in Lewis and Clark County, Montana — The American West (Mountains)

 Topics and series.
 This historical marker is listed in this topic list: Exploration.
 In addition, it is included in the Lewis & Clark Expedition series list.

 Location.
 46° 57.231′ N, 112° 40.223′ W. Marker is in Lincoln, Montana, in Lewis and Clark County.
-Marker can be reached from Main Street (State Highway 200) near First Street North, on the right when traveling east.
+It can be reached from Main Street (State Highway 200) near First Street North, on the right when traveling east.
 The marker is located near the Hooper Park Campground.
 Touch for map.
 Marker is at or near this postal address: 900 Main Street, Lincoln MT 59639, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 7 miles of this marker, measured as the crow flies.
-Join the Voyage of Discovery (approx. 6.7 miles away); A Fine Passageway (approx. 6.7 miles away); A River Runs Through It (approx. 6.7 miles away).
+At least 3 other markers are within 7 miles of this marker, measured as the crow flies: Join the Voyage of Discovery (approx. 6.7 miles away); A Fine Passageway (approx. 6.7 miles away); A River Runs Through It (approx. 6.7 miles away).

-Photographed By Barry Swackhamer, August 12, 2022
+Photographed by Barry Swackhamer, August 12, 2022

 2. Into Blackfeet Country Marker, detail at the bottom left.